Sigrid Metz-Göckel

-Sigrid Metz-Göckel (born 1940) is a German sociologist, political scientist and social psychologist who specializes in women's and gender studies as well as in educational research and didactics.
-She is a professor emerita at the Technical University of Dortmund.
-In the late 1970s, Metz-Göckel pioneered women's studies in Germany which became an established university course in Dortmund in 1971.
+Sigrid Metz-Göckel (née Schneider, 18 August 1940 – 11 February 2025) was a German sociologist, political scientist and social psychologist who specialised in women's and gender studies as well as in educational research and didactics.
+She was a professor at the University of Dortmund from 1976 to 2005 where she created a didactic centre and pioneered women's studies in Germany, establishing a university course in 1981.